mattjw79/presentations/archiving_files/README.md

 -   The "of" option is the destination file
 -   Can be used to copy partitions or entire disk
 -   Allows partial file copies

+Notes: Unlike the tar and cpio commands, the dd command does not package multiple files into a single archive.
+Instead, dd copies a file to another location using records.
+The file that dd copies can be a single file or a file that contains an entire file system; such as a device file for a disk or partition.